harris-fishlab/TRACCER/README.md

 Outgroup species define one side of the species tree.

-For more details: python3 TRACCER.py -help
+For more details: python3 TRACCER.py --help